Domain Adaptation in LiDAR Semantic Segmentation by Aligning Class Distributions: Experimental Setup

 We use four different datasets for the evaluation.
 They were collected in four different geographical areas, with four different LiDAR sensors, and with four different set-ups.
 We take the well known SemanticKITTI dataset \cite{behley2019semantickitti} as the source domain dataset and the other three datasets as target domain data.

-\paragraph*{SemanticKITTI} The SemanticKITTI dataset \cite{behley2019semantickitti} is a recent large-scale dataset that provides dense point-wise annotations for the entire KITTI Odometry Benchmark \cite{geiger2012wekitti}.
+\paragraph*{SemanticKITTI} The SemanticKITTI dataset \cite{behley2019semantickitti} is a recent large-scale dataset that provides dense point-wise annotations.
 The dataset consists of over 43000 LiDAR scans from which over 21000 are available for training.
 The dataset distinguishes 22 different semantic classes.
 The capturing sensor is a Velodyne HDL-64E mounted on a car.

-\paragraph*{Paris-Lille-3D} Paris-Lille-3D \cite{roynard2018paris} is a medium-size dataset that provides three aggregated point clouds, which are built from continuous LiDAR scans of streets in Paris and Lille.
+\paragraph*{Paris-Lille-3D} Paris-Lille-3D \cite{roynard2018paris} is a medium-size dataset that provides three aggregated point clouds.
 It is collected with a tilted rear-mounted Velodyne HDL-32E placed on a vehicle.
 Following PolarNet work \cite{zhang2020polarnet}, we extract individual scans from the registered point clouds thanks to the scanner trajectory and points’ timestamps.
 Each scan is made of points within +/- 100m.
-We take the Lille-1 point cloud for using the domain adaptation methods and Lille-2 for validation.
+We take the Lille-1 point cloud for the domain adaptation and Lille-2 for validation.
 We use the following intersecting semantic classes with the SemanticKitti: car, person, road, sidewalk, building, vegetation, pole, and traffic light.
-One thing to note is that this dataset only keeps points measured at a distance less than 20m and the LiDAR has an angle of 30 degrees between the axis of rotation and the horizontal.
-This configuration makes each scan to have a very limited field of view compared to other LiDAR setups.

 \paragraph*{SemanticPoss} The SemanticPoss \cite{pan2020semanticposs} is a medium-size dataset which contains 5 different sequences from urban scenarios providing 3000 LiDAR scans.
 The sensor used is a 40-line Pandora mounted on a vehicle.
 We take the three first sequences for applying the adaptation methods and the last two sequences for validation.
-We use the following intersecting semantic classes with the SemanticKitti: car, person, trunk, vegetation, traffic sign, pole, fence, building, rider, bike, and ground (which combines road and sidewalk in SemanticKitti).
+We use the following intersecting classes with the SemanticKitti: car, person, trunk, vegetation, traffic sign, pole, fence, building, rider, bike, and ground (combines road and sidewalk).